 Berk is located in Skyrim.You've got your vikings, your dragons, your lush forests and your rocky coasts.

 The world of the film is After the EndIn the scenario I'm proposing, scientists increasingly began to cater to people who wanted "vanity pets".
-At first it was just different colors of "normal" pets, but than someone was like "why don't we make fantasy creatures?" and it snowballed from there.
-This is why the dragon's are so easily tamed- they were originally genetically engineered to be "tame".
-This is also why they act something like cats (they have cat in their background), and why, like dogs, there can be so many different varieties of dragon, but they all have some of the same characteristics (affinities for a kind of grass, scratching them under the chin, etc.) The Green/Red Evil thing was created originally to be a singing dragon, but a Mad Scientist got a hold of it, and changed it around until it was the terror in the movie.
-At first there were a lot of the giant evil ones, and they eventually destroyed a lot of Earth- but also each other, until there was one left, and no record of the world that used to be.
+At first it was just different colors of "normal" pets, but than someone was like "Why don't we make fantasy creatures?" and it just snowballed from there.
+This is why the dragon's are so easily tamed- they were originally genetically-engineered to be "tame" to humans.
+This is also why they act something more like cats (they have some cat DNA in their background), and why, like dogs, there can be so many different species of dragon, but they all have some of the same characteristics (affinities for a kind of grass, scratching them under the chin, etc.) The Green/Red Evil thing was created originally to be a singing dragon, but a Mad Scientist got a hold of it, and changed its DNA around until it was the terror in the movie.
+At first there were a lot of the giant dragons, and they eventually destroyed a lot of the Earth- but also each other, until there was one left, and no record of the modern world that used to be.

 Dragon from Shrek will cameo in the sequel.Similar to Vincent from Over the Hedge having a cameo in Bee Movie, except it probably won't be a physical appearance.
 Maybe a cave painting of her or something.

 Other Night Furies will appear in the sequel.

 At some point in the sequel Stoic will yell "Madness?!
 THIS!
 IS!
 BERK!

 In The Movie, Hiccup and Toothless have a telepathic connection.How ELSE can you explain that Toothless heard Hiccup screaming from halfway across the island?!